Packing for Kilimanjaro

 Polarised sunglasses or ski glasses are essential, and not just for looking ultra cool in pictures!
 On summit day you reach the arctic zone of Kilimanjaro, which means lots of snow and glaciers.
 The sun reflects off the snow, which can cause snow blindness.
 Snow blindness is a temporary but painful blindness that occurs when the human eye is overexposed to the Sun’s UV rays.
 No fun at all!
 You might also like to pack a sunglasses cord if you have ones of those noses that likes to ditch glasses at the slightest opportunity.
 Or you could even bring ski glasses.

 We recommend you pack the following personal items:

 - Toothbrush and toothpaste

-- Small towel
+- Small, quick-drying towel

 - Lip balm

-- Water purifying tablets
+- Water-purifying tablets

-- Plasters or sports tape for blisters
+- Blister plasters or sports tape

 - Mosquito repellent